Residential and business compost programs are different

 Additionally, when we send food and yard waste to the landfill, we're wasting a valuable resource that can be put to better use creating energy, compost, and other products that benefit our environment and economy.

-Benefits of improving soil health
+Improves soil health

 When the compost and liquid fertilizer made from Portland's food and yard waste is added to soil, improves soil health while reducing the need for chemical fertilizers.